- Published on

 - Use

-Understand the relationship between objects to decide whether to use weak
+Understand the relationship between objects to decide whether to use weak or unowned.
+Use weak if one object might outlive the other, and use unowned when the objects will always have identical lifespans.

 - Break cycles explicitly